Donald Trump’s Economy Not The “Best Ever” Even Before the Pandemic

 When Donald Trump took office, the economy had seen seven straight years of job growth.
 The growth seen under the Trump administration is a continuation of that during Obama’s presidency.

 Many Americans agree that the economy was strong during Trump’s first three years, and he can take credit insofar as he did not destroy what he was given.
 Middle-class incomes rose, in large part because of the 10-year trend in job growth.
-And GDP was strong, although it never hit Trump’s 4-6 percent growth promise.
+And GDP was strong, maintaining Obama era levels, although it never hit Trump’s 4-6 percent growth promise.

 2) Even with the economy’s continued strength, the Trump Administration underperformed the Obama administration in several key areas.